RazEfron/capstone-resources/README.md

 ### Node.js
 - [📚 Node.js](https://nodejs.org/en/) - A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- [📚 fs module](https://nodejs.org/api/fs.html) - A module for interacting with the file system in Node.js.
+- [📚 FS Module](https://nodejs.org/api/fs.html) - A module for interacting with the file system in Node.js.

 ### TypeScript
-- [📝 Type Script Basics](https://github.com/mckiernantim/Typescript-starter) - This repo will walk you through the fundamentals of working with Typescript
+- [📝 TypeScript Basics](https://github.com/mckiernantim/Typescript-starter) - This repo will walk you through the fundamentals of working with Typescript
-- [📝 Type Script with React](https://github.com/mckiernantim/Typescript-starter/tree/final) - This project will walk you through User Auth via Google sign in using Firebase, React and React Context.
+- [📝 TypeScript with React](https://github.com/mckiernantim/Typescript-starter/tree/final) - This project will walk you through User Auth via Google sign-in using Firebase, React and React Context.

 ### User Auth
 - #### Firebase